VolodymyrKolisnichenko/ecommerce-store/README.md

 <h3>Start the development server:</h3>
 <img src="./src/start.png" alt="start"/> <br>
-Open your web browser and navigate to http://localhost:3000 to see the app in action
+Open your web browser and navigate to http://localhost:3000 to see the app in action <br>

 <h2>Contributing</h2>
 I welcome contributions to improve the Ecommerce Store project.
 If you find any bugs, have feature requests, or want to contribute in any other way, please open an issue or submit a pull request.